MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/Update-MgSearchEntity.md

     - `[GroupIds <String[]>]`: List of security groups able to view this qna.
     - `[IsSuggested <Boolean?>]`: True if this qna was suggested to the admin by a user or was mined and suggested by Microsoft.
 Read-only.
     - `[Keywords <IMicrosoftGraphSearchAnswerKeyword>]`: answerKeyword
     - `[LanguageTags <String[]>]`: A list of language names that are geographically specific and that this QnA can be viewed in.
 Each language tag value follows the pattern {language}-{region}.
 As an example, en-us is English as used in the United States.
-See supported language tags for the list of possible values.
+For the list of possible values, see supported language tags.
     - `[Platforms <DevicePlatformType[]>]`: List of devices and operating systems able to view this qna.
 Possible values are: unknown, android, androidForWork, ios, macOS, windowsPhone81, windowsPhone81AndLater, windows10AndLater, androidWorkProfile, androidASOP.
     - `[State <String>]`: answerState
     - `[TargetedVariations <IMicrosoftGraphSearchAnswerVariant[]>]`: Variations of a qna for different countries or devices.
 Use when you need to show different content to users based on their device, country/region, or both.
 The date and group settings will apply to all variations.

-BOOKMARKS <IMicrosoftGraphSearchBookmark\[]>: Administrative answer in Microsoft Search results for common search queries in an organization.
+BOOKMARKS <IMicrosoftGraphSearchBookmark[]>: Administrative answer in Microsoft Search results for common search queries in an organization.
   - `[Description <String>]`: Search answer description shown on search results page.
   - `[DisplayName <String>]`: Search answer name displayed in search results.
   - `[LastModifiedBy <IMicrosoftGraphSearchIdentitySet>]`: identitySet